arcus/education_modules/git_cli_vs_gui/git_cli_vs_gui.md

 Let's start by going over what the command line interface is.

 Before slick graphical interfaces, before there was such a thing as a computer mouse, the usual way to interact with a computer was by typing commands through a keyboard.
-The command line was usually at the bottom of the screen, with a prompt (maybe `C:>` or something like that) and a blinking cursor that was waiting for the user to type a command.
+The command line was usually at the bottom of the screen, with a prompt (perhaps `C:>`) and a blinking cursor that was waiting for the user to type a command.
 The user could type a command, in a special kind of code that the computer could understand, and the computer would do that thing.
 For example, in a UNIX or Linux computer (and later in Macs), the user might type `ls` to list the files in a particular location.
 In MS-DOS (and later in Windows), a user might type `dir` to do the same thing.

 Here's a screenshot of a very common thing you might want to do: list files in a particular directory.
 In the image, the user is working in a directory called `bias_variance_tradeoff` and asks the computer to list the files in that directory using the command `ls`.
 Three things are listed: two files, and a directory called `media`.
 The user then asks for a list of the files in the `media` directory by typing `ls media`, and six file names are shown.